Clearwater Boat Accident Lawyer

 or careless operation is defined as boating that does not take into consideration

 the safety of others or actions that willfully disregard the safety of others.

-dictated per vessel by the manufacturer.
-It is not only against the law
+per vessel by the manufacturer.
+It is not only against the law to overload

 These regulations include equipping people in tow with flotation devices,